 Public Information and Education

-Use of press releases, brochures, websites and one-on-one consultations communicate strategies for preventing or eliminating vectors on private property.
+The City uses press releases, brochures, websites and one-on-one consultations to communicate strategies for preventing or eliminating vectors on private property.